 With the increase in animals on flights, airlines have reported more incidents of animals roaming freely around the plane, defecating or being aggressive.
 Several airlines are taking steps to help ensure that only trained, properly-behaving service and therapy dogs are allowed on flights.

-Delta Airlines announced in June that it would no longer allow "pit bull-type" dogs on flights as service and support animals.
+Delta announced back in June 2018 it would no longer allow "pit bull-type" dogs on flights as service and support animals.
 The policy went into effect July 10.
-The policy also introduces a limit of one emotional support animal per customer per flight.
+The policy also introduced a limit of one emotional support animal per customer per flight.

-According to a Delta press release, the changes are in response to recent incidents in which several employees and passengers were bitten.
+According to a Delta press release from July, the changes are in response to recent incidents in which several employees and passengers were bitten.
 The company also cites an increase in incidents of animals urinating and defecating on flights.
 The company gives no specifics about the breeds of the dogs involved.

 Delta flies about 700 service or support animals each day, according to the company.
 Customers have attempted to fly with snakes, spiders, turkeys and gliding possums as comfort animals.